alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 https://neovim.io/

-I switch to NeoVim some time ago, I found it when looking support for real colors and got caught by surprise by the maturity of the project.
-They had implemented an async framework (then vim 8 launch it's own), had a clear and open roadmap, saner defaults and a focus on compatibility with regular Vim.
+I switched to NeoVim some time ago, I found it when looking support for real colors and got caught by surprise by the maturity of the project.
+They had implemented an async framework (then vim 8 launch its own), had a clear and open roadmap, saner defaults and a focus on compatibility with regular Vim.

 I've never had any problem with it, so I don't plan to change anytime soon.